jphaugla/redisGearsDocker/examples/mongo/README.md

 ```
 -----------------
 ## Create MongoDB database using mongo express
-* Log into adminer using following URL in your browser
+* Log into mongo express using following URL in your browser
 [http://localhost:8081
 ](http://localhost:8081)
 * Enter "db" and Click on "Create Database"